skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-9-performance-benchmarking.md

 (and to the fact that Java is a statically-typed language, while SimpleLanguage is dynamically-typed, like JavaScript).

-Given the results, we clearly have some work to do in order to move EasyScript closer to SimpleLanguage and the built-in JavaScript implementation performance.
+Given the results, we clearly have some work to do in order to move EasyScript closer to SimpleLanguage and the GraalVM JavaScript implementation performance.

 ## Simple changes